-Doctors have identified three stages of sepsis: sepsis, severe sepsis, and septic shock.
-Sepsis often occurs while people are still in the hospital recovering from a procedure, however this is not always the case.
-If you experience any of the symptoms below, seek medical attention immediately.
-The earlier treatment with antibiotics and heavy amounts of IV fluids is started, the greater a person’s chance for survival.
+There are three stages of sepsis: sepsis, severe sepsis, and septic shock.
+Sepsis can happen while you’re still in the hospital recovering from a procedure, but this isn’t always the case.
+It’s important to seek immediate medical attention if you have any of the below symptoms.
+The earlier you seek treatment, the greater your chances of survival.

 Symptoms of sepsis include:

-- heart rate higher than 90 beats a minute
+- heart rate higher than 90 beats per minute

-- breathing rate higher than 20 breaths a minute
+- breathing rate higher than 20 breaths per minute

 - patches of discolored skin